ericphamse/Hybrid-AI-Driven-Clinical-Speech-Transcription/README.md

 https://huggingface.co/MaziyarPanahi/Qwen2.5-1.5B-Instruct-GGUF -> <ins>Qwen2.5-1.5B-Instruct.Q8_0.gguf</ins>

 To get started, when you load the project inside of the workplace's folders, make a folder named "model" <- this is where most of your downloaded models will be stored.
 To run the code itself, <ins>it must be ran on main.py </ins>, attempting to run other .py files will result in the app not launching or being thrown an error.

+### Lastly, there are some libraries such as llama cpp, which is supposedly for c environment only, but there is a wrapper library called llama-cpp-python, but it requires one to install vs build tool from microsoft, another requirement is to install rust toolchain as well, for pydantic library.
+So in short.
+Download Vs buildtool, rust toolchain, then you're able to download all of the pip installs without any problem.